 Home Project and "Sub" Projects

 Sample Types, Source Types, etc. are defined in the home project to support lab-wide consistency.
-You will not see options for adding these definitions in subprojects.
+Administrators can create and/or edit these structures from within subprojects, but the changes will be made to the home project definition and shared by all subprojects.

 Storage systems like freezers are also defined in the home project to match the shared physical space.
 Individual teams can see the details of stored samples they have permission to read, but only see space allocated to other teams as "occupied".